François-Joseph Gossec: Life and work

 In the 1780s Gossec's symphonic output decreased as he began concentrating on operas.
 He organized the École de Chant in 1784, together with Etienne Méhul, was conductor of the band of the Garde Nationale of the French Revolution, and was appointed (with Méhul and Luigi Cherubini) inspector of the Conservatoire de Musique at its creation in 1795.
 He was an original member of the Institut and a chevalier of the Legion of Honour.
 In 1803, he met Napoleon, who admired Gossec very much and asked him if he wanted to work under him, which Gossec declined.
 In 1815, after the defeat of his friend Napoleon at Waterloo, the Conservatoire was closed for some time by Louis XVIII, and the eighty-one-year-old Gossec had to retire.
 Until 1817 he worked on his last compositions, including a third Te Deum, and was supported by a pension granted by the Conservatoire.

 He died in the Parisian suburb of Passy.
 The funeral service was attended by former colleagues, including Cherubini, at Père Lachaise Cemetery in Paris.
 His grave is near those of Méhul and Grétry.

 Some of his techniques anticipated the innovations of the Romantic era: he scored his Te Deum for 1,200 singers and 300 wind instruments, and several oratorios require the physical separation of multiple choirs, including invisible ones behind the stage.
 He wrote several works in honor of the French Revolution, including Le Triomphe de la République, and L'Offrande à la Liberté.
-Gossec's Gavotte, from his opera Rosine, ou L'épouse abandonnée (1786), remains familiar in popular culture because Carl Stalling and Charles M. Jones used arrangements of it in several Warner Brothers cartoons.
-Arguably the most notable of these is Porky Pig's dance to an uncredited version of Gossec's Gavotte in Jones’ Porky's Cafe (1942).
+Gossec's gavotte from his opera Rosine, ou L'épouse abandonnée (1786), remains familiar in popular culture because Carl Stalling and Charles M. Jones used arrangements of it in several Warner Brothers cartoons.